moble/SphericalFunctions.jl/docs/src/conventions/conventions.md

 \overline{𝐐} = W - X𝐢 - Y𝐣 - Z𝐤.
 ```
 Note that the squared norm can be written as the quaternion times its
 conjugate.
-The inverse of a quaternion is thus just the conjugate
+Any nonzero quaternion has an inverse, which is just the
-divided by the squared norm:
+conjugate divided by the squared norm:
 ```math
 𝐐^{-1} = \frac{\overline{𝐐}}{𝐐\overline{𝐐}} = \frac{\overline{𝐐}}{\| 𝐐 \|^2}.
 ```